thomasmfx/dsa/README-en.md

 ## Binary Search Tree

 A Binary Tree Data Structure is a hierarchical data structure where each node has at most two children, the left child and the right child.
 Why balanced?
-Keeping it balanced ensures a good performance, as it provide O(log N) time for **search**, **insert** and **delete**
+Keeping it balanced ensures a good performance, as it provide O(log N) time for **search**, **insert** and **delete**.

 [Source code](./binary-search-tree/)